luca-bassoricci/gitlab/doc/development/integrations/jira_connect.md

 GitLab for Jira users can authenticate with GitLab using GitLab OAuth.

-WARNING:
-This feature is not ready for production use.
-The feature flag should only be enabled in development.

 The following steps describe setting up an environment to test the GitLab OAuth flow:

 1. Start a Gitpod session and open the rails console.